No. 51 Squadron RAF

 Number 51 Squadron is a squadron of the Royal Air Force.
-Since 2014 it has operated the Boeing RC-135W Airseeker R.1, more commonly referred to as the Rivet Joint, from RAF Waddington, Lincolnshire.
+Since 2014 it has operated the Boeing RC-135W Rivet Joint, from RAF Waddington, Lincolnshire.

 It had previously flown the Hawker Siddeley Nimrod R.1 from 1974 until 2011.
 Following the Nimrod's retirement, crews from No. 51 Squadron trained alongside the United States Air Force on the RC-135W Rivet Joint, which was being acquired by the RAF under the Airseeker project.

 History

 World War I

 51 Squadron Royal Flying Corps flew B.E.2 and B.E.12 aircraft; the squadron formed at Thetford, Norfolk, before moving its headquarters to the airfield that later became RAF Marham.
 The squadron's primary role during the First World War was defence of the UK against German Zeppelin raids.
 It also used the Avro 504K to give night flying training to new pilots.
 The squadron disbanded in 1919.

 Interwar years

 The squadron was reborn when 'B' Flight of 58 Squadron was renumbered as 51 Squadron at Driffield in March 1937, flying Virginias and Ansons.
 At this time the squadron badge was being chosen and a goose was chosen as a play on words: the squadron was flying the Anson and the Latin for goose is Anser.
 It was also appropriate for a bomber unit to have a heavy wild fowl to represent it.